YaroslavaGirilishena/me_builder/README.md

 java -Xmx5g -d64 -jar MEBuilder.jar

 Where -Xmx5g is a parameter for memory allocation, and MEBuilder.jar is the executable file.
-For more information about Java command line execution, please refer to http: //docs.oracle.com/javase/7/docs/technotes/tools/windows/java.html
+For more information about Java command line execution, please refer to http://docs.oracle.com/javase/7/docs/technotes/tools/windows/java.html

 # Input
 The list of the required and optional input parameters is: